NukeBase

 Ultra-Low Latency Performance

-WebSocket functions provide the fastest possible way to communicate with your server.
-This makes them perfect for real-time games, live collaboration, and any application where milliseconds matter.
+Callables run over the existing WebSocket connection, providing the fastest possible way to communicate with your server.
+No HTTP handshake, no new connection — perfect for real-time games, live collaboration, and any application where milliseconds matter.

 • Aggregate data from multiple database paths